Eighteen injured, including child, and residential building damaged in combined Russian attack on Dnipro – photo, video

 The scene of the strike.
 Photo: Dnipropetrovsk Oblast Military Administration

 A series of explosions was heard in the city of Dnipro during a large-scale combined Russian drone and missile attack on the night of 24-25 April.
-Major fires have broken out, residential buildings have been damaged and casualties have been reported.
+Major fires have broken out, residential buildings have been damaged and at least 18 people have been injured.
+Search and rescue operations are ongoing.

-Source: Suspilne Dnipro, a local branch of the Ukrainian public broadcaster Suspilne; Ukraine's Air Force; local Telegram channels; Oleksandr Hanzha, Head of Dnipropetrovsk Oblast Military Administration
+Source: Suspilne Dnipro, a local branch of the Ukrainian public broadcaster Suspilne; Ukraine's Air Force; local Telegram channels; Oleksandr Hanzha, Head of Dnipropetrovsk Oblast Military Administration; State Emergency Service of Ukraine

 Details: Loud explosions were reported across the city from around 23:00.
 Local media reported that a large fire had broken out in one district following the blasts.